 Historic charm – It’s pretty widely known that Ireland has a turbulent history, but it’s also got some charming historical artifacts.
 Whether you’re interested in castles, museums or ancient relics you’ll find clues detailing every aspect of the nation’s history.
 Irish history and culture has had a massive impact on the rest of the world and everyone should check it out at least once in their life.

 Cosmopolitan cities – Despite the untouched culture and traditions of rural Ireland, the cities offer a modern, cosmopolitan vibe.
 Ireland is a proud member of the European Union, and hosts a number of travel opportunities for visitors from elsewhere in the world.
 Dublin, Cork and Galway are all super popular with expats from across the world.

-Terrible weather – We can’t say for certain whether Ireland has the worst weather in Europe, but we’re pretty confident that it probably does.
+Terrible weather – I can’t say for certain whether Ireland has the worst weather in Europe, but I’m pretty confident that it probably does.
 This North Atlantic island is only known as the Emerald Isle because all of the plants get enough rainwater to turn deep green.
 Whilst the east coast isn’t quite as bad as the west, it can still get pretty bleak – which is off-putting for many residents.

 Expensive cost of living – Ireland is among the most expensive places to stay in the European Union.
 Add to this the fact that jobs don’t tend to account for this with their salaries, it’s much harder to have any savings whilst living in Ireland.
 It’s gotten so bad that many residents hop across the border into Northern Ireland to make substantial savings on shopping.
 This isn’t somewhere you move to if money is important to you.